Incremental Backup System

 - Can make backups of very old systems.
 If the system to be backed up

-has or can have any version of rsync installed, this system can work.
+has or can have any version of rsync installed and be communicated to

 This is not a justification for running obsolete systems, but ...
 I know